bloxbean/yaci-store/docs/getting-started-as-library.md

 ## Customization - Override default behavior

-**Custom Storage**
+### **Custom Storage**

 Yaci Store provides a default storage implementation which stores all data in yaci store defined table.
 But you can override this default implementation and provide your own storage implementation.
+Check out sample projects mentioned above for more details.

-For example: If you only want to store a specific metadata label, you can extend the default storage implementation and filter out the labels you want to store.
+**For example:** If you only want to store a specific metadata label, you can extend the default storage implementation and filter out the labels you want to store.

-**Custom Processor**
+### **Custom Processor**

-Ideally you don't need to have your own custom processor, but if you want to do some custom processing, you can listen to both core or derive events and do your custom processing.
+Ideally you don't need to have your own custom processor, but if you want to do some custom processing, you can listen to both core or derived events and do your custom processing.

-**Rollback Handling**
+### **Rollback Handling**

 If you are using default storage implementation or a custom storage by extending default storage, Yaci Store will automatically handle rollbacks.

 But if you have your own custom processor or different storage implementation using separate database/table, you need to handle rollbacks in your custom processor by listening to RollbackEvent.

-**Note:** Check this [Metadata Indexer](https://github.com/bloxbean/metadata-indexer) project for a sample application using Yaci Store
+For more details on how to handle rollbacks, check [Rollback Handling](./design.md?#rollbacks) and also make sure all your operations are idempotent.